kvebers/Born2BeRoot/README.md

 ##### apt-get upgrade -y
 ##### apt-get install git -y

+Git is a DevOps tool used for source code management.
+It is a free and open-source version control system used to handle small to very large projects efficiently.
+Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.

 <img width="1205" alt="Screen Shot 2022-11-29 at 2 48 40 PM" src="https://user-images.githubusercontent.com/49612380/204546068-c51568b9-1ffa-4990-9a30-359ab8b9fffb.png">

+##### VIM

+###### $ sudo apt-get install vim